dmd-program/dmd-100/projects/develop-brainstorm.md

 ## Instructions

 1. Ensure that you have read the Roles and Rules.
-2. Before the group video call, write your HMW question on a piece of sticky paper or index card and affix it to the poster board.
+2. Before the group video call, have your HMW question ready.
+3. Setup a group video and invite group members
-3. Decide on the order you will all go.
+4. Decide on the order you will all go.
-4. Designated recorder: Set a timer for 15 minutes.
+5. Designated facilitator: Set a timer for 15 minutes.
-5. The designated recorder will read the HMW question to the group.
+6. The designated facilitator will read the HMW question to the group.
-6. The group will spend up to 15 minutes generating ideas for the HMW question.
+7. The group will spend up to 15 minutes generating ideas for the HMW question.
-   1. The designated recorder will write down the ideas onto sticky notes and put them on the poster-board.
+   1. The designated facilitator is repsonsible will write down the ideas onto sticky notes and put them on the poster-board.
    2. After 15 minutes, briefly discuss which ideas you like.
-7. When all group members have taken their turn, you are finished the brainstorming session.
+8. When all group members have taken their turn, you are finished the brainstorming session.

 ## Report in

-1. Take a picture of your poster-board of ideas and upload to the Studio.
+1. Download the PNG image from your https://www.webwhiteboard.com and upload it to the Studio.
 Follow documentation guidelines.
 2. Fill out the de-brief report.